ewinnington/ewinnington.github.io/input/posts/jupyter-notebook-csharp-r.md

 Published: 12/11/2019
 Tags: [CSharp, R, Dotnet try, Jupyter notebook]
 ---
+Following the release of the [updated dotnet try tool](https://devblogs.microsoft.com/dotnet/net-core-with-juypter-notebooks-is-here-preview-1/), here are my instructions for getting started.

 # Installing jupyter notebook with a c# kernel

 - Check if you installed python with visual studio.